aaronshirk/python-datascience-cheatsheets/Intro_To_Data_Visualization_Seaborn.md

 ### Changing the scale

-- Figure "context" changes the scale of the plot elements and labesl
+- Figure "context" changes the scale of the plot elements and labels
 - `sns.set_context()`
 - Smallest to largest: "paper", "notebook", "talk", "poster"